Easy Pad Thai Sauce (5-Minute Magic!)

 Pro Tips for Pad Thai Sauce

-Make-Ahead Strategies: Prepare and store the sauce up to a week in advance, ensuring it's well-mixed before use.
+Make-Ahead Strategies: Prepare the sauce a day in advance to allow flavors to develop.
 Store in an airtight container in the fridge.

 Troubleshooting Common Issues